DAY 1Feb 01 2018

 The ferry experience felt a bit more like a flight.
 You pass through the Argentinian immigration counter where they stamp you out, and then immediately turn around and face the Uruguayan counter where they stamp you in.
 Then we had to put on booties (?) for the entire 2 hour trip to prevent tracking Argentinian dirt or bugs into Uruguay.
-The ferry itself was a bit like a cruise ship, and we upgraded ($10 more) to business class.
+The ferry itself was a bit like a cruise ship, and we upgraded ($10 more on a $200 ticket) to business class.

 Montevideo itself was a ghost town.
 Our first impressions walking around was the Uruguay was pretty poor, and the decrepit buildings and desolate streets were signs of its wear.
 Wrong!
 After some guilty Wikipedia’ing we learned that Uruguay has the second highest GDP, one of the highest incomes per capita, and has won awards for their paving the way in providing clean water to every citizen and for digitalizing their government functions.

 Turns out the empty streets were a result of their upstanding citizens being at the beach, not because the hooligans wanted to murder us.
 Whoops.

 That’s cool though, more wine for us!
 Aimee and I averaged 2 bottles each per day, and took advantage of a rare rainy day to spend a bit too much time a vineyard.
 Whoops again.

 Once the sun came out we were able to get to the beach for a siesta and stumble upon what would be the best Carnaval festival of the season.